 I was in the hospital 2014 with a type of heart attack that is said to commonly kill the patient outright.
 It surprised both myself and the cardiologist that he found nothing fundamentally wrong with my heart although I definately felt like I got hit by a truck.
-I never thought at anytime I wasn’t going to be ok and never believed for one moment that I was in any danger – sometimes I just know these things.
-That’s not to say I didn’t undergo many months of rehab.
+I never thought at anytime I wasn’t going to be ok and never believed for one moment that I was in any danger; sometimes I just know these things, but that’s not to say I didn’t undergo months of rehab.

 I demanded to know what medications the nurses gave me but they just look at me puzzled as they didn’t know what to say.
 As my sense of alarm grew I came to the mind-set that I could not go on like this.
 What would I do when I needed to sleep?
 What would happen then?
-I spent most of my time in the ICU thinking about this; that I couldn’t live with these perceptions and that there was no escaping them.
-The sense of being connected to some other reality just was too shocking.
+I spent most of my time in the ICU thinking about this, that I couldn’t live with these perceptions as there was no escaping them.
+The sense of being connected to some other reality was just too shocking.

 I sat up on the edge of my bed and decided to allow whatever this was to take over.
 I closed my eyes and in an instant I found myself launched out the window of my hospital room.
 I found myself hovering in the air just outside the high-rise hospital’s parking lot.

 Being extremely startled by that I immediately returned to my room and was greatly relieved to find myself back sitting on the edge of my bed as I thought to myself – that’s a hell of a thing.

 I sat there for awhile wondering what this meant.
 I considered again, still with heightened alarm, that I can’t stay this way, but I thought I should test this again so I closed my eyes once more.